 • A removable mounting rail allows you to add rail mounts so you can install extra rod holders.

 • This model by Advanced Elements doesn’t come with a hand pump or a paddle, both of which you must purchase separately.
-Most anglers felt that both components should have been included in the package considering the price.
+Most people felt that both components should have been included in the package considering the price.

 • The kayak takes a long time to dry, but failure to give the kayak an appropriate amount of time to dry out can lead to mold growth.
 To dry, leave the kayak out flat, or you can inflate it, wipe it down and leave it outside for an hour or two.

 • The removable rail is designed for mounting gear, but some sportsmen found that it’s placement in relation to the cockpit made it difficult to easily access their gear.

 • In order to avoid leaks, you must take extra care to close the valves.
 The poor valve design is among the top complaints about this model.